python-semantic-release/python-semantic-release/docs/commands.rst

    it will create the wheel and upload to pypi using twine.
 #.
 If the environment variable ``GH_TOKEN`` (or equivalent for your
-   vcs provider) is set then :ref:`cmd-changelog` will be executed and the changelog will be posted to your vcs provider if that is supported.
+   vcs provider) is set then :ref:`cmd-changelog` will be executed and the changelog will be posted to your vcs provider if supported.

 .. _cmd-version:

 version
 ^^^^^^^
-This will only figure out the new version number using :ref:`commit-log-parsing`, and commit + tag in git.
+This will figure out the new version number using :ref:`commit-log-parsing`, and commit + tag in git.

 This will not push anything to any remote.
 All changes